adobe/commerce-cif-graphql-integration-reference/README.md

 The `documentation` folder contains some code that is used to generate a subset of the Magento schema that covers all the queries required by the CIF integration.
 This is **not** used by the resolvers, see the [Schema documentation](#schema-documentation) section below.

-Within the `web-src` folder we provide a mini web application with loads the [GraphiQL](https://github.com/graphql/graphiql) GraphQL client, which always you to immediately try out the GraphQL actions of the project.
+Within the `web-src` folder we provide a mini web application which loads the [GraphiQL](https://github.com/graphql/graphiql) GraphQL client.
+It allows you to immediately try out the GraphQL actions of the project.

 For a detailed description of the project folder and file structure see [Project Firefly Application getting started documentation](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html#!AdobeDocs/project-firefly/master/getting_started.md).